Generic E-Variables for Exact Sequential k-Sample Tests that allow for Optional Stopping: Introduction

-\E variables and test martingales are explained in more detail in Section~\ref{sec:basics} below, but we refer to \cite{grunwald2019safe,shafer2020language} for an extensive introduction to $E$-variables, their use in `optional continuation' over several studies, and their enlightening {\em betting} interpretation (indeed, Shafer refers to $E$-variables as {\em betting scores\/}).
-The general story that emerges from these papers as well as, for example, \citep{VovkW21,ramdas2020admissible} is that $E$-variables and test martingales are the `right' generalization of likelihood ratios to the case that both $\cH_0$ and $\cH_1$ can be composite and combination of data from several trials may be required.
+\E variables and test martingales are explained in more detail in Section~\ref{sec:basics} below, but we refer to \cite{grunwald2019safe,shafer2020language} for an extensive introduction to \E variables, their use in `optional continuation' over several studies, and their enlightening {\em betting} interpretation.
+The general story that emerges from these papers as well as, for example, \citep{VovkW21,ramdas2020admissible} is that \E variables and test martingales are the `right' generalization of likelihood ratios to the case that both $\cH_0$ and $\cH_1$ can be composite and combination of data from several trials may be required.